-Season passes are recommended as they provide an economic and convenient option.
+Every student must have a lift ticket on the mountain.
+Season passes are strongly encouraged as they provide an economic and convenient option.

 The buses will be open from 11:45 am to 12:30 pm for lunch.
 Most students pack a lunch and eat on the bus.
 The ski area has a restaurant for purchasing and eating lunch, but the area is not accessible to beginners.

-The Ski School may postpone sessions due to weather conditions or road closure; this is a rare occasion.
-E-mail, if addresses were provided, will be sent on Friday evening if
+The School may postpone sessions due to weather conditions or road closure; this is a rare occasion.

 Lifts & Tows